zdravkov/kendo-docs/api/web/treeview.md

 ### insertAfter

-Inserts a node after a specified node in a TreeView.
+Inserts a node after a specified node.
-This method may also be used to reorder the nodes of a TreeView.
+This method may also be used to reorder nodes.

 #### Parameters